kasperjunge/kasperjunge.github.io/posts/2025/0_ablog_github_pages_setup.rst

 To deploy your blog to GitHub Pages, you need to build the blog and push the build files to the repository.

-To do that, execute the following steps:

-1. Build the blog to a build directory called `docs/` using ablog's CLI command: `ablog build`
-2. Commit the repository changes to git.
-3. Push the changes to GitHub using ablog's CLI command: `ablog deploy`

 I've created a short Python script that does all of this for you:

 .. code-block:: python